theodore-s-beers/ajam-session/content/venues/index.md

-Participants who are coming from out of town will be staying at the [Seminaris CampusHotel](https://www.seminaris.de/en/hotels/conference-hotel-berlin-dahlem/), just a few minutes' walk from the building where our meetings will be held.
+Participants who are coming from out of town will be staying at the [Seminaris CampusHotel](https://www.seminaris.de/en/hotels/conference-hotel-berlin-dahlem/), just a few minutes' walk from the building in which our meetings will be held.
 The address of the hotel is
 [Takustraße 39, 14195 Berlin](https://g.page/seminaris-campushotel-berlin?share).

 ## Main workshop sessions